AlexFr062/samples/STM32/startup_code/readme.md

 ```

-The process of learning and STM MCU documents is described with mode details in [STM32 without CubeIDE](https://kleinembedded.com/stm32-without-cubeide-part-1-the-bare-necessities/).
+The process of learning an STM MCU documents is described with mode details in [STM32 without CubeIDE](https://kleinembedded.com/stm32-without-cubeide-part-1-the-bare-necessities/).

 So, place this code to the beginning if `main.c` and test it.
 Result should be the same, as in the previous test: